 3.5.1 GHG reporting roles and responsibilities

-Chief Engineers of vessels are responsible for reporting of fuel consumption values in GE Nautical IT platform as per Company procedures given in Fleet Operation Manual.
+Chief Engineers of vessels are responsible for reporting of fuel consumption values as per Company procedures given in Fleet Operation Manual.

 Head of Information technology Division is responsible for maintaining IT platform for storing and transmission of data ashore.